 To confirm that the seats are indeed saver seats, you’ll need to expand the details of the specific flight.
 For economy, United makes it easy and stamps the phrase “Saver award” above, however, for business class, it no longer does this and you’ll need to take a look at the exact fare class indicated by a letter code.
 Look for business class seats with the letter “I” in parentheses (I).

 You may also see mixed cabin awards in the business column.
 This typically includes a short connecting flight in economy (X) and a long-haul segment in business (I).
-If you don’t mind taking the shorter flight in coach, you’ll open up more options during your search.
+These types of awards are generally what's required if you're taking a domestic connecting flight to a larger hub for your transatlantic flight.
 If you're set on flying nonstop, you can filter only for nonstop results.

 These flights should be bookable using other Star Alliance loyalty programs – including ANA Mileage Club – as long as the operating airline is a Star Alliance member or a partner of the airline you are booking with.
 For this reason, you’ll also need to pay attention to which airline is operating the specific flight(s).
 You can find a full list of ANA's partner airlines here.